 - Read, understand, and follow all instructions on the machine and in the manual before starting. - Do not put hands or feet near rotating parts or under the machine.
 Keep clear of the discharge opening at all times. - Only allow responsible adults, who are familiar with the instructions, to operate the machine. - Clear the area of objects such as rocks, toys, wire, etc., which could be picked up and thrown by the blades. - Ensure the area is clear of bystanders before operating.
 Stop machine if anyone enters the area. - Never carry passengers. - Do not mow in reverse unless absolutely necessary.
 Always look down and behind before and while backing. - Never direct discharged material toward anyone.
 Avoid discharging material against a wall or obstruction.
 Material may ricochet back toward the operator.
 Stop the blades when crossing gravel surfaces. - Do not operate machine without the entire grass catcher, discharge chute, or other safety devices in place and working. - Slow down before turning. - Never leave a running machine unattended.
-Always turn off blades, set parking brake, stop engine, and remove keys before dismounting. - Disengage blades when not mowing.
-Shut off engine and wait for all parts to come to a complete stop before cleaning the machine, removing the grass catcher, or unclogging the discharge chute. - Operate machine only in daylight or good artificial light. - Do not operate the machine while under the influence of alcohol or drugs. - Watch for traffic when operating near or crossing roadways. - Use extreme caution when loading or unloading the machine into a trailer or truck. - Always wear eye protection when operating machine. - Use ear protectors to avoid damage to hearing. - Data indicates that operators, age 60 years and above, are involved in a large percentage of riding mower-related injuries.
+Always turn off blades, set parking brake, and stop engine before dismounting.
+Manually lock ignition switch.
+(See "MANUALLY LOCKING THE SmartSwitchTM IGNITION" in the Operation section of this manual). - Disengage blades when not mowing.
+Shut off engine and wait for all parts to come to a complete stop before cleaning the machine, removing the grass catcher, or unclogging the discharge chute. - Operate machine only in daylight or good artificial light. - Do not operate the machine while under the influence of alcohol or drugs. - Watch for traffic when operating near or crossing roadways. - Use extreme caution when loading or unloading the machine into a trailer or truck. - · Always wear eye protection when operating machine. - Use ear protectors to avoid damage to hearing. - Data indicates that operators, age 60 years and above, are involved in a large percentage of riding mower-related injuries.
 These operators should evaluate their ability to operate the riding mower safely enough to protect themselves and others from serious injury. - Follow the manufacturer's recommendation for wheel weights or counterweights. - Keep machine free of grass, leaves or other debris build-up which can touch hot exhaust / engine parts and burn.
 Do not allow the mower deck to plow leaves or other debris which can cause build-up to occur.
 Clean any oil or fuel spillage before operating or storing the machine.
 Allow machine to cool before storage.